 Does not satisfy NCAA athletic eligibility or four-year college entrance requirements.
+College credit may be available for this course.

 Students will learn about different types of engineering, including: mechanical, civil, architectural, structural, design, and electrical.
 In addition, students will study material selection and application.
 Most of the time will be used to develop skills relating to CAD drawings using a variety of presentation methods including 3-D modeling and product design on CAD.
 Each student will have the opportunity to select an area of interest to study in depth.
 In addition to individual work, students will develop team skills as members of group projects.
 Students will be encouraged to certify in AutoCAD.
 Individual and group projects will be assigned with the emphasis on design.
 Students will have the opportunity to join school technology clubs that are involved in robotics, architecture, and engineering activities.